 The best beaches to swim nearby

-Some of you may not even know its existence but Rhenia is known to the people of Mykonos as it is an island, which is separated from Delos by a small strait.
+Some of you may not even know its existence but the nearby island of Rhenia is known to the people of Mykonos as it is separated from Delos by a small strait.
 Its characteristic is its secluded and at the same time, uniquely beautiful, beaches.

 To visit these beaches, named Glyfada, Stena, Lia, and Ampelia, you must go by boat unless you are on a cruise already.
 The sea has a turquoise color that changes as you approach the shore.
 It is good to start in the morning, to enjoy your swim, the sun and your walk around the coast.